- Professor John Peterson AcSS

 John is host and chair of our weekly Transatlantic Seminar series.

-John has recently been conducting research on US-European relations.
+John has recently been conducting research on EU decision-making and US-European relations.
 He worked extensively on TRANSWORLD, an EU-funded programme of research on transatlantic relations (2012-15).
 Click here to see a 'Research in a Nutshell' 1 minute video.
-He co-edited book with TRANSWORLD colleagues - The West and the Global Power Shift - that was published in 2016.
+He co-edited a book with TRANSWORLD colleagues - The West and the Global Power Shift - that was published in 2016.

 John co-led an international research team on an ESRC- and EU-funded project on the European Commission.
 ‘The Commission of the 21st Century’ project spawned the largest-ever independent attitudinal survey of European Commission officials.
 He was also Director of Research for MERCURY, a 3-year EU-funded project designed to examine critically the European Union's contribution to multilateralism.

 John has membership in the following Politics Research Groups: International Relations; European Integration; Public Policy.